Shiso Blossom

 Did You Know?

-- 3.In traditional Japanese medicine, shiso flowers have been used for centuries to counteract food poisoning, particularly from seafood, and to aid digestion
+- 4.In traditional Japanese medicine, shiso blossoms have been used for centuries to aid digestion and reduce fevers, reflecting their integration into culinary practices for both flavor and wellness

 Plating Guidance